mbillingr/arff/README.md

 #### Nested Columns

-It is possible to have nested sequences as rows.
+It is possible to have nested sequences in rows.
 These will be flattened during serialization.
 For example, `[[i32; 2]; 2]`, `(i32, [i32; 2], i32)`, and `[i32; 4]` result in equivalent serializations.